 So read on to learn all about feeding your ladybugs and keeping them healthy and well-fed!

-In the wild, ladybugs are voracious eaters, but their diet is mostly made up of aphids and other small insects.
+In the wild, ladybugs are voracious eaters, but their diet mostly comprises aphids and other small insects.

 They will also eat small amounts of nectar and pollen.

-In addition to these food sources, ladybugs also feed on flower petals, fruit, and even some vegetable plants.
+In addition to these food sources, ladybugs feed on flower petals, fruit, and some vegetable plants.

-Ladybugs are also known to eat springtails, small spiders, mealybugs, scale insects, and other small pests that can damage plants and crops.
+Ladybugs also eat springtails, small spiders, mealybugs, scale insects, and other small pests that can damage plants and crops.

 All in all, ladybugs are great natural predators that can help to keep your garden insect-free.